 The pay gap between men and women is not a new problem.
 Throughout history, women have received lower wages for performing the same jobs as their male counterparts.
 People have been fighting for, and making strides towards, pay equality for decades, but there is still a disparity between the wages earned by men and women.

 Historically, women have also been bearing the brunt of workplace discrimination and harassment.
 Anti-discrimination laws, although they protect many different characteristics of employees, were written in large part to combat workplace bias toward women as their numbers in the American workforce grew.
 The Women’s Equality Agenda includes legislation that supports and clarifies existing laws but also provides additional new protections that will benefit women as they continue to fight for workplace equality.
 As stated by Sonia Ossorio, President of the National Organization for Women New York City, “these anti-discrimination bills address key challenges that span a woman’s working life.
 We are leveling the playing field for women at work and improving the lives of families at home.”

-If you are experiencing gender discrimination or sexual harassment at your workplace, consider speaking with an attorney at Leeds Brown Law, P.C.
+If you are experiencing gender discrimination or sexual harassment at your workplace, consider speaking with an attorney.
 Perhaps you are not sure if you have a claim against your employer.
 Have you been fired because you are pregnant?
 Are you getting paid less than the men in your company performing similar work?
 Is a co-worker sending you unwanted explicit photos?
 Are you having trouble getting a job because people make assumptions about your ability to handle motherhood and work?
 What can you do?
 Who is responsible for gender discrimination?

 Women’s Equality Act Strengthens the Employment Rights of Women in New York